|Basic Artillery: gives control of the ballista and defense towers to the hero. The ballista has 50% chance to inflict double damage.

 Artillery is a secondary skill that gives the hero manual control over war machine Ballista (or Cannon ) during combat and control over the arrow towers when defending a town during siege.
-Artillery provides control over the arrow towers also in the original game, even though it's not mentioned in the in-game description of the skill.
-It's interesting that Ballista is controlled by Artillery secondary skill rather than Ballistics, which is responsible for Catapult.
+Artillery provides control over the arrow towers also in the original game, even though it is not mentioned in the in-game description of the skill.
+It is interesting that Ballista is controlled by Artillery secondary skill rather than Ballistics, which is responsible for Catapult.

 "Double damage" in the skill description does not mean that the final damage is necessarily duplicated, as it might also be increased by other factors, such as high Attack skill - compare damage formula.

-Heroes, having Ballista as a specialty and Artillery (basic) as a starting skill:
+Heroes with Ballista as a specialty and Artillery as a starting skill: